TomBebbington/tombebbington.github.io/_posts/2016-03-26-communication.markdown

 layout: post
 category: computing
 tags: CS3.9
-summary: Computers communicate in many different ways, and there are a lot of factors that contribute to this.
+summary: "Computers communicate in many different ways, and there are a lot of factors that contribute to this."
 ---

 # Communication methods